chaimleib/intervaltree/README.md

 [![Build Status](https://travis-ci.org/chaimleib/PyIntervalTree.svg?branch=master)](https://travis-ci.org/chaimleib/PyIntervalTree)

-PyIntervalTree
+intervaltree
 ==============

-A mutable, self-balancing interval tree.
+A mutable, self-balancing interval tree for Python 2 and 3.
 Queries may be by point, by range overlap, or by range envelopment.

 This library was designed to allow tagging text and time intervals, where the